Learning quantum many-body systems from a few copies: Lipschitz constants and transportation cost inequalities

 \subsection{Transportation cost inequalities}

-Although interesting on their own, the relevance of the quantities introduced above becomes clearer in our context when we also have a \emph{transportation cost} inequality~\cite{gozlan2010transport,raginsky2018concentration}.
-A quantum state $\sigma$ satisfies a transportation cost inequality with constant $\alpha$ if for any other state $\rho$ it holds that:
+Although interesting on their own, the relevance of the Lipschitz constants introduced above becomes clearer in our context when we also have a \emph{transportation cost} inequality~\cite{gozlan2010transport,raginsky_concentration_2014}.
+A quantum state $\sigma$ satisfies a transportation cost inequality with constant $\alpha>0$ if for any other state $\rho$ it holds that: